ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

 <br>

 By running the **Initial problem** scenario, we generate a solution that helps meet the representation targets.
-However, it does not account for existing protected areas inside the study area.
-Therefore, it does not account for the possibility that some features could be paritally - or even fully - represented by existing protected areas and, in turn, might fail to identify meaningful priorities for new protected areas.

 <br>